JohnBetaCode/CarND-P4-Behavioral_Cloning/CarND-P4-Behavioral_Cloning.md

 ### Model Architecture and Training Strategy

+#### 1. Image Dataset

-The Data includes images and driving_log.csv files that path of the images.
+The Data includes images and `driving_log.csv` files that path of the images.
 Each frame has 3 images which comes from left camera, centre camera and right camera.
-So, when reading driving_log.csv file each row has ‘center, left, right, steering, throttle, brake, speed’ columns.
+So, when reading `driving_log.csv` file each row has ‘center, left, right, steering, throttle, brake, speed’ columns.
 The three camera images (center, left, right) were used as input and steering as target.

-I used two function to load images, first one is read csv files and load by line by line.
-Return ‘lines[:1]’ because first line is header.
-Second one is load the images for using lines path.
-Steering (angle) is for centre image.
-So, if image is right image angle is a bit small value (-0.2), and right add a bit (+0.2).
+I used two functions to load images. `load_dataset()`, read the datasets information reading the csv files and load by line by line. this functions returns a list of dictionaries with the paths to center, left, and right images as the steering angle for these samples.
+The keys are `img_c` for central camera image, `img_l` for left camera image, `img_r` for right camera image, and `steering` for the steering angle value.

+Second function `generator()` is used to read the datsets images from the previous dictionaries in batches and return them.
+The images captured in the car simulator are large, a size of 160 x 320 x 3 means that storing 10,000 simulator images would take over 1.5 GB.
+That's a lot of memory!
+Not to mention that preprocessing data can change data types from an int to a float, which can increase the size of the data by a factor of 4. `load_dataset()` is a generators, which is a great way to work with large amounts of data.
+Instead of storing the pre-processed data in memory all at once, using a generator you can pull pieces of the data and process them on the fly only when you need them, which is much more memory-efficient.
+A generator is like a coroutine, a process that can run separately from another main routine, which makes it a useful Python function.
+Instead of using return, the generator uses yield, which still returns the desired output values but saves the current values of all the generator's variables.
+When the generator is called a second time it re-starts right after the yield statement, with all its variables set to the same values as before.

+#### 2. Creation of the Training Set

 #### 1. An appropriate model architecture has been employed